JamesArk/elastic-fleet-api-only/guide.md

 - A Kibana instance
 - Certificates and keys for all services (Elasticsearch, Kibana and Fleet Server)

-First, let's create our own self signed CA to create the certificates and keys so that the services that will be using in this guide can authenticate themselves.
+First, let's create our own self signed CA to create the certificates and keys so that the services that we will be using in this guide can authenticate themselves.

 ### Self Signed CA and certificates

 Elasticsearch has a nice tool for creating self signed CA's and other certificates that work well on Elastic products.
-To configure SSL/TLS using this tool, you can check out their [guide](https://www.elastic.co/guide/en/fleet/8.12/secure-connections.html), but in this guide we will be creating our own CA, certificates and certificate keys using [openssl](https://www.openssl.org/).
+To configure SSL/TLS using this tool, you can check out their [guide](https://www.elastic.co/guide/en/fleet/8.12/secure-connections.html), but in this one we will be creating our own CA, certificates and certificate keys using [openssl](https://www.openssl.org/).

 Let's start by creating our own CA certificate and key with an expiration of 10 years: